loblan/IPgen/README.md

     ipgen 10.0.0.0/8

-`ipgen` can also generate IP addresses based on multiple inputs.
+`ipgen` can also generate IP addresses based on multiple ranges.

     ipgen 192.168.0.0-192.168.1.0,172.16.0.0/12,10.0.0.1